 Legislation Overview Transparency Measures Miscellaneous Creating Transparency to Have Drug Rebates Unlocked (C- THRU) Act of 2019 (S. 476) Sen. Ron Wyden (D- OR) Senate Summary Requires public disclosure of the total amount of rebates provided by manufacturers to PBMs and the proportion of those rebates that are passed on to health plans.
 Requires HHS to make publicly available on CMS' website certain information regarding a PBM's ability to negotiate rebates, discounts, and price concessions and the amount of such rebates, discounts, and price concessions, beginning in January 2020.
-Such information includes: • The aggregate amount/type of rebates, discounts, or price concessions that the PBM negotiations that are attributable to the patient utilization under the plan; • The aggregate amount of the rebates, discounts, or price concessions that are passed through to the plan sponsor; • The aggregate amount of the difference between the amount the health benefits plan pays the PBM and the amount the PBM pays retail pharmacies (i.e., spread pricing); and • The total number of prescriptions that were dispensed.
+Such information includes: The aggregate amount/type of rebates, discounts, or price concessions that the PBM negotiations that are attributable to the patient utilization under the plan; The aggregate amount of the rebates, discounts, or price concessions that are passed through to the plan sponsor; The aggregate amount of the difference between the amount the health benefits plan pays the PBM and the amount the PBM pays retail pharmacies (i.e., spread pricing); and The total number of prescriptions that were dispensed.
 Rebating Limits.
 Beginning in 2020, requires a PBM that manages prescription drug coverage under a contract with a PDP sponsor, MA organization, or qualified health benefits plan to pass through to the plan sponsor a minimum percent (established by HHS) of the aggregate amount of the rebates, discounts, or price concessions that the PBM negotiates that are attributable to patient utilization under the plan.
 Requires HHS to establish the minimum percent to ensure that patients receive the maximum benefits of rebates, discounts, or price concessions while taking into account the costs of negotiating such rebates, discounts, and price concessions.
 Medicare Part D. Prohibits a PDP sponsor or an MA organization under Medicare Part D from contracting with a PBM that is not in compliance with the rebating limits established by HHS.
 Requires cost-sharing for Medicare Part D enrollees to be based off the negotiated price of the drug as agreed to by the drug manufacturer and the PBM.
-Sen. Mike Braun (R-IN) Prohibits PBMs from receiving rebates unless certain transparency requirements are met Prohibits PBMs from receiving rebates/reductions in price from drug manufacturers unless: • The rebates/reductions in price are reflected at the point-of-sale (e.g., the pharmacy counter); and • Any other rebates/reductions in price are flat fee-based service fees that the manufacturer pays to the PBM for services related to the provision of PBM services to a health plan/insurer (i.e., requires fees to be transparent to the health plan or health insurance issuer).
-Fair Care Act of 2019 (H.R.
-1332) (excerpts) Requires PBMs to adhere to certain standards when entering into contracts and ensure PBMs.
-Requires PBMs that enter into a contract with a Prescription Drug Plan ("PDP") sponsor, a Medicare Advantage ("MA") organization, or are part of an FEHBP contract to adhere to the following criteria when handling personally identifiable utilization and claims data, and other sensitive patient data: Not transmit any personally identifiable utilization, PHI, or claims data with respect to a plan enrollee to a pharmacy owned by a PBM if the plan enrollee has not voluntarily elected in writing or via secure Incorporates other provisions to promote market competition, including: • Targeting delay tactics related to sample-sharing and shared safety protocols that prevent entry of generic drugs into the market ( largely mirrors the CREATES )
+S. 657 Sen. Mike Braun (R-IN) Prohibits PBMs from receiving rebates unless certain transparency requirements are met Prohibits PBMs from receiving rebates/reductions in price from drug manufacturers unless: The rebates/reductions in price are reflected at the point-of-sale (e.g., the pharmacy counter); and Any other rebates/reductions in price are flat fee-based service fees that the manufacturer pays to the PBM for services related to the provision of PBM services to a health plan/insurer (i.e., requires fees to be transparent to the health plan or health insurance issuer).
+Fair Care Act of 2019 ( H.R.
+1332 ) (excerpts) Requires PBMs to adhere to certain standards when entering into contracts and ensure PBMs.
+Requires PBMs that enter into a contract with a Prescription Drug Plan ("PDP") sponsor, a Medicare Advantage ("MA") organization, or are part of an FEHBP contract to adhere to the following criteria when handling personally identifiable utilization and claims data, and other sensitive patient data: Incorporates other provisions to promote market competition, including: Targeting delay tactics related to sample-sharing and shared safety protocols that prevent entry of generic